Olllom/jump/README.md

 - jupyter notebook (at least installed in one conda environment, jupyter > 5.1 required for the --kill option)
 - recommended: nb_conda

-Windows systems are note supported.
+Windows systems are not supported.

 Efficient SSH Setup
 -------------------